nightscout/trio-docs/docs/EN/settings/configuration/preferences/mainsettings.md

 - 6pm: 2 U/hr (this is the "max" basal used)
 - 9pm: 1.5 U/hr

-The maximum temporary basal rate that can be set by iAPS at 9 am is 1 U/hr * 4 = 4 U/hr
+The maximum temporary basal rate that can be set by Open-iAPS at 9 am is 1 U/hr * 4 = 4 U/hr

 ## Autosens Max
 Please read [Autosens and Dynamic ISF/ICR](../concepts/autosens-dynamic.md) and [Autotune](../autotune.md) before adjusting this setting.